 The control of vectors can be accomplished by the application of pesticides, alteration of the vector’s habitat, or the removal of the vector’s food source.
 Often the best way to achieve the control of vectors is to combine these tactics into an integrated pest management (IPM) strategy.
 Using an IPM strategy causes less disruption to the environment, and reduces the health risks associated with the use of pesticides.
 Relying only on pesticides for vector control, or using pesticides indiscriminately can cause vectors to develop resistance to pesticides, and harm non-target organisms.

 Vector control is best achieved by identifying the vector correctly, determining the goal of control measures, knowing what tactics are available, evaluating the benefits and risks of each tactic or combination of tactics, choosing a strategy that will be most effective and cause the least harm, and using each tactic in the strategy correctly.
 The strategy chosen will depend on the vector identified, as well as the kind and amount of control needed.

 If a pesticide is used to control a particular type of pest, make certain the pesticide is labeled for that use, and use the pesticide only in accordance with the directions on the label.
 It is a violation of Federal law to use a pesticide in a manner which is not consistent with the directions on the label.
 It is also a violation of Federal law to apply pesticides on a property other than one’s own without a license.
-The Health District assumes no liability for any recommendations made regarding the use of pesticides.
-Except under special circumstances, the Health District cannot investigate a potential health nuisance condition without first obtaining a written complaint.
+Public Health assumes no liability for any recommendations made regarding the use of pesticides.
+Except under special circumstances, Public Health cannot investigate a potential health nuisance condition without first obtaining a written complaint.
 The procedure for submitting health nuisance complaints can be found at this website under Public Health Nuisance Complaints.

 In order to learn more about specific vectors, and the diseases they carry click on the following headings: